kefirfromperm/grails-asynchronous-mail/README.md

 Documentation
 -------------

-Full documentation is available on [the plugin page](http://grails.org/plugin/asynchronous-mail).
+Full documentation is available at [the plugin page](http://grails.org/plugin/asynchronous-mail).

+Also see the sample application at <https://github.com/kefirfromperm/grails-asynchronous-mail-sample>.

 Contribution
 ------------